hmrc/github-admin-tool/README.md

 # github-admin-tool

+This is a CLI tool used to :
+* Audit/report on repositories
-This is a CLI tool used to audit/report on repositories, update branch protection signing and pr-approval settings for a given organisation.
+* Update branch protection signing and pr-approval settings for a given organisation
+* Report on repository webhooks
+* Removal of webhooks by hostname for a given list of reposiotories

 By default it runs in a dry run mode.
 Turn this off by adding `--dry-run=false` to any command.